MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwunregister.md

 Before the provider uses this function, the provider must call the [PcwRegister](nf-wdm-pcwregister.md) function to create a registration.

-If using the `CTRPP` code generation tool, the developer will typically use the CTRPP-generated Unregister function instead of calling PcwUnregister directly.

 ### CTRPP-generated Unregister\*\*\* function

 Most developers do not need to call `PcwUnregister` directly.
 Instead, they will compile a manifest with the CTRPP tool and use the Unregister\*\*\* function from the CTRPP-generated header.
 The generated function will look like this: